0-8-0+0-6-0T

 An 0-8-0+0-6-0, in the Whyte notation for the classification of steam locomotives by wheel arrangement, is the configuration for any such articulated locomotives with two separate pivoting engine units.
-The front engine unit has no leading truck, and 8 driving wheels.
-The rear engine unit has 6 driving wheels and no trailing truck.
+The front engine unit has no leading truck, and eight driving wheels.
+The rear engine unit has six driving wheels and no trailing truck.
 Any such locomotives built as tank locomotives are referred to as an 0-8-0+0-6-0T.

 In the UIC system, this would be described as a D'C't arrangement.
 The suffix "t" denotes this locomotive being a tank locomotive.
-A locomotive that carries it's fuel and water on board via tanks for the water and a bunker at the rear of the cab for fuel.
+A locomotive that carries its fuel and water on board via tanks for the water and a bunker at the rear of the cab for fuel.